valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   The document definition displayed on the admin case detail page is now displayed using the Monaco editor in read-only mode.

+* **Edit plugin configuration ID**

+  The plugin configuration ID can now be edited in the plugin configuration management screens.

 * **Prefilling forms with data from the Zaken API**

   Formio forms can now be prefilled with data from the Zaken API.
 See